urvishp13/Expression-Evaluation/docs/testcases.md

 Note: The underscores in the test cases are spaces: "_" is one space and "__" is two spaces.
 Spaces were put in the test cases to see if non-letter/non-numeric characters are properly skipped when parsing the expression.

-There is no return value for this expression.
-Instead, it is used to extract the variables/arrays from the expresssion.
-Its correctness was tested using the printScalars() and printArrays() methods provided by the coursework.
+There is no return value for this method.
+Instead, it is used to extract the scalars/arrays from the expresssion.
+Its correctness was tested using the printScalars() and printArrays() methods provided by the coursework to see if the variables written in the expression were extracted.

 |    | Expression    | Expression           |
 |:--:|:-------------:|:--------------------:|